Butch78/BonelessPharmacy/README.md

 2. Once restored, run `dotnet ef database update` to update the current state of the Entity Framework solution to the newest build
 3. To run the solution in the built in dev server, just use `dotnet run`
     - Note that you can use `dotnet watch run` to have the code recompile on change rather than having to run the server again

+## Running a Production Build (Backend)

+Production builds are handled by a build system known as [Cake](https://cakebuild.net/).
+To edit the build script, a series of steps explaining what needs to be done for a build, just edit `backend/build.cake`.
+To build the solution using Cake just run the `build.ps1` script inside the backend folder.